TIBCOSoftware/snappydata/docs/quickstart/getting_started_on_aws.md

 * Sign into the AWS console using your AWS account-specific URL.
 This ensures that the account-specific URL is stored as a cookie in the browser, which then redirects you to the appropriate AWS URL for subsequent logins.

-*  Create an EC2 Key Pair in the region where you want to launch the SnappyData Cloud cluster.
+*  Create an EC2 Key Pair in the region where you want to launch the TIBCO ComputeDB Cloud cluster.

 ### Launching the cluster from AWS EC2
 [Launch the cluster from EC2](https://console.aws.amazon.com/cloudformation/home#/stacks/new?templateURL=https://zeppelindemo.s3.amazonaws.com/quickstart/snappydata-quickstart.json) and follow the instructions below.